MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 ---
 layout: tutorial
 title: Operations and Analytics Consoles
-breadcrumb_title: Analytics consoles
+breadcrumb_title: Analytics console
 relevantTo: [ios,android,javascript]
 weight: 3
 ---
 ## Overview
 Configure the way the client works with the Analytics Server, configure and view a wide range of reports using the Operations and Analytics Consoles.

 ## Analytics Console
 From the Analytics Console, view and configure the Analytics reports.

 You can open the Analytics Console from the MobileFirst Operations Console by clicking the  **Analytics Console**  link in the top-right navigation bar.
-If you are using the [Mobile Foundation Bluemix service](../bluemix/using-mobile-foundation) and require Analytics integration, [see this blog post]({{site.baseurl}}/blog/2016/07/11/analytics-bm-service/).

 ![Analytics console button](analytics-console-button.png)